 Brunelcare recruiting managers will shortlist applications using criteria set against the person specification and job description.
 Recruitment processes are not normally based on automated decision-making, but if you lack a key requirement, e.g. the right to work, your application may not be considered.

 Once shortlisting is complete, those selected will be invited to an interview and may be asked to participate in preparing a presentation or complete a task such as a written or electronic test.
 Interviewers will take notes and all notes taken at the interview will be held on the recruitment system in order to ensure this information is stored securely before being destroyed after the agreed timescale.

 Brunelcare is recognised by the Department of Work and Pensions as a Disability Confident Employer.
-In accordance with the charity’s equal opportunities/diversity policy, attempts throughout the recruitment process to accommodate the particular needs of any person who declares a disability as defined by the Equality Act 2010.
-Shortlisted applicants are asked to inform the recruiting manager of any particular needs or reasonable adjustments.
+In accordance with the charity’s equal opportunities/diversity policy, any reasonable adjustments identified as necessary, are made throughout the recruitment process to accommodate the particular needs of any person who declares a disability as defined by the Equality Act 2010.

 Offer of Employment:

 When a conditional offer of employment is made and accepted, Brunelcare provides emails/forms to assist in the gathering of further information required.
 Brunelcare is required to confirm the identity of employees, confirm their right to work in the United Kingdom and, where necessary, ensure a clearance through a Disclosure check.